influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sql/functions/time-and-date.md

 {{< expand-wrapper >}}
 {{% expand "View `date_bin_gapfill` query examples" %}}

-_The following examples use the sample data set provided in [Get started with InfluxDB tutorial](/influxdb/cloud-serverless/get-started/write/#construct-line-protocol)._
+_The following examples use the sample data set provided in the [Get started with InfluxDB tutorial](/influxdb/cloud-serverless/get-started/write/#construct-line-protocol)._

 - [Use date_bin_gapfill to insert rows when no rows exists](#use-date_bin_gapfill-to-insert-rows-when-no-rows-exists)